Meanwhile...

 It was a fabulous school that I knew I could never afford.
 I was just taking beautician courses at the Patti Jeanette School Of Beauty, so I could do something creative; I knew it would never, ever be good enough.
 Who wants to set little old lady's thin hair for the rest of their life?
 With an art degree from the Cleveland Institute I could go anywhere.
 It would be so great!

 I threw the stuffed toy autograph hound that was on my pillow across the room.
 That startled Thomasina.
 I petted her to reassure her and scratched her around her jaw.
 She put her dainty chin up and purred.
-Yeah, really, I was angry and frustrated that the image of Mike Leone wouldn't get out of my brain.
+Yeah, really, I was angry and frustrated that the image of Emilio Leone wouldn't get out of my brain.
 I picked up my sketchbook, my colored pencils.
 But, I put them down too.
 I didn't feel like drawing.
 What the hell?
 Why was I such a miserable emotional mess?
 I knew!...

 I went downstairs.
 Our only phone was in the kitchen.
 Nonnie was sitting in one of the straight-backed ghairs at the kitchen table, Enrico lying across the back of her shoulders.
 She was knitting, working on a black wool blanket for the back of Paulie and Helen's new couch.
 She was drinking her homemade limoncello, the half empty corked bottle sat next to a small goblet of it.
 I loved her limoncello.
 Zanne was lying at Nonnie's feet.
 He sat up, licked Nonnie's hand.
 His head was higher than the table, like a blackish wolf.
 He was panting a bit.
 It was a warm day.
 His perfect long white fangs showed on either side of his big pink tongue.
 But, he just looked at me, placidly, with his intelligent chestnut brown eyes.
 He was a good dog.
 Zanne seldom threatened anybody.
 He didn't need to.
 Actually, he got along with practically everybody, people and animals, with few exceptions.
 He liked Enrico and Thomasina.
 He was very protective, though.
 He seemed to instinctively know that he was born to defend the more vulnerable than him, the helpless.